Victorian Pietra Dura Drop Earrings c.1880

 Measurements: Top section 2.1cm in length, detatchable drop 4.2cm in length, drop 1.7cm at widest point.

-Hallmarks: Unmarked, tests as 18ct gold (later Austrian marks for 18ct gold)
+Hallmarks: Unmarked, tests as 18ct gold (with later Austrian marks for 18ct gold)